 (7) Amounts beneficially owned reflect (i) 2,308,179 shares of Class C common stock and 12,182,507 OpCo Units (and associated shares of Class B common stock) held directly by 22C Magellan Holdings LLC, whose two principal members are 22C DiscoverOrg Investors, LLC and 22C Capital I, L.P., (ii) 398,476 shares of Class C common stock and 76,812 HoldCo Units (and associated shares of Class B common stock) held directly by 22C Capital I-A, L.P.; and (iii) 502,168 shares of Class A common stock and 2,820,048 OpCo Units (and associated shares of Class B common stock) held directly by 22C DiscoverOrg MM, LLC.
 22C DiscoverOrg MM, LLC is the managing member of 22C DiscoverOrg Investors, LLC.
 22C DiscoverOrg Advisors, LLC is the managing member of 22C Capital I-A, L.P.
-22C Capital GP I MM LLC is the managing member of 22C Capital I-A, L.P.
-22C Capital GP I MM LLC is the managing member of 22C Capital I-A, L.P.
-22C Capital GP I MM LLC and, in such capacities, exercise voting or investment power over the shares of Class C common stock and OpCo Units (and associated shares of Class B common stock) held directly by 22C Magellan Holdings LLC, the shares of Class C common stock and HoldCo Units (and associated shares of Class B common stock) held directly by 22C Capital I-A, L.P. and the shares of Class A common stock and OpCo Units (and associated shares of Class B common stock) held directly by 22C DiscoverOrg MM, LLC.
-In addition, as disclosed in footnote (21) below, D. Randall Winn exercises voting and investment power over OpCo Units (and associated shares of Class B common stock) held directly by Mr. Winn in his individual capacity, and over OpCo Units (and associated shares of Class B common stock) held directly by FiveW DiscoverOrg LLC.
-The address of 22C Magellan Holdings LLC, 22C Capital I-A, L.P., Eric Edell and D. Randall Winn is 445 Park Avenue, 13th Floor, New York 10022.
+22C Capital GP I MM LLC.
+22C Capital GP I, L.L.C. is the general partner of 22C Capital I, L.P. and of 22C Capital I-A, L.P.
+22C Capital GP I MM LLC is the managing member of 22C Capital GP I, L.L.C.
+Eric Edell and D. Randall Winn are co-managing members of 22C DiscoverOrg Advisors, LLC and co-members of 22C Capital GP I MM LLC and, in such capacities, exercise voting or investment power over the shares of Class C common stock and OpCo Units (and associated shares of Class B common stock) held directly by 22C Magellan Holdings LLC, the shares of Class C common stock and HoldCo Units (and associated shares of Class B common stock) held directly by 22C Capital I-A, L.P. and the shares of Class A common stock and OpCo Units (and associated shares of Class B common stock) held directly by 22C Capital I-A, L.P. and the shares of Class A common stock and OpCo Units (and associated shares of Class B common stock) held directly by 22C Capital I-A, L.P. and the shares of Class A common stock and OpCo Units (and associated shares of Class B common stock) held directly by Min exercises voting and investment power over OpCo Units (and associated shares of Class B common stock) held directly by Min exercises voting and investment power over OpCo Units (and associated shares of Class B common stock) held directly by Min winn in his individual capacity, and over OpCo Units (and associated shares of Class B common stock) held directly by FiveW DiscoverOrg LLC.
+The address of 22C Magellan Holdings LLC, 22C Capital I-A, L.P., Eric Edell and D. Randall Winn is 445 Park Avenue, 13th Floor, New York, New York 10022.